JMencius/Artex/README.md

 ## Performance
 For each sample, Artex is expected to finish analysis of extra variant from the results of Artic pipeline within minutes using the default 12 threads.

-As a reference, for the `end-to-end` test above, the runtime on an AMD EPYC-7K62 is 21 seconds.
+As a reference, for the `end-to-end` test above, the runtime on an AMD EPYC-7K62 (with 12 threads) is 21 seconds.